*All trees must be ordered in bundles of 25

 Webster County NRCS – (402) 746-2268, ext.
 3

-The Little Blue NRD offers cost-share funds for the installation of the fabric on windbreaks that are designed by the LBNRD or NRCS office.
+The Little Blue NRD offers cost-share funds for installing the weed barrier discs on windbreaks designed by the LBNRD or NRCS office.
 Landowners can also receive cost-share on drip irrigation instead of weed barrier, but not on both practices.

 The Community Tree Resources Program